airscripts/analscript/README.md

 # Analscript
-Analscript is a joke esoteric programming language, that takes inspiration from the fallen Anal Lang and serves, the purpose to be a modern approach for writing anally fast stuff.
+Analscript is an esoteric programming language, that takes inspiration from the fallen Anal Lang and serves, the purpose to be a modern approach for writing anally fast stuff.

 ## Contents
 - [Installation](#installation)